vpsfreecz/haveapi/README.md

 ```

 ### What you get
-From this piece of code, HaveAPI will generate self-describing API.
+From this piece of code, HaveAPI will generate a self-describing API.
-It will contain resource `User` with actions `Index` and `Create`.
+It will contain resource `User` with actions `Index` and `Create`,

-HaveAPI will also load validators from the model and it will be included
-in the self-description.

-Online HTML documentation will also be available.
+using which you can list existing users and create new ones.

+You can use any of the available clients to work with the API.

-### Run example
+### Run the example
 ```ruby
 api = HaveAPI::Server.new(MyAPI)